JohnSnowLabs/dicom-deid-dataset/Pixels_Platform/README.md

 * **Visual NLP (Post-MIDI-B)**: Following **post-experimentation refinement**, we matched the 1.0 precision of the Pixels platform but reached a recall of 0.7143.

 **Conclusion**: The curated Visual NLP pipeline delivers a **2.5x improvement in recall** over the Pixels platform, ensuring clinical-grade accuracy without the risk of false positives.

-### Scalability & Flexibility

-Visual NLP's performance is driven by its deep integration with the John Snow Labs ecosystem:

 * **10,000+ Pretrained Models**: Access a massive library of specialised models.
 Changing the underlying NER models can directly effect and optimize the final de-identification results based on the specific modality or use case.
 * **Global Support**: The platform works across multiple languages and is designed for high flexibility in deployment.